35 Money-Saving Tips for Frugal Living

 6. Take homemade lunch—be it sandwiches, rolls or salad—to work in order to avoid that lunch expense which mounts up over a month.

-9. Cut out cable: this will save.
-Look at Netflix, or use your local library to hire DVDs.
+9. Cut out cable: this will save money.
+Look at Netflix, or use your local library to rent DVDs.

 10. Seek free entertainment.
 As often as possible, try concessions at the movies, or look for inexpensive family fun: